 The new leader of USAGM quickly set about dismantling the leadership of the agency’s various organizations.
 On June 17, in what was dubbed the “Wednesday night massacre,” Pack dismissed the heads of Radio Free Asia, Middle East Broadcasting, Radio Free Europe/Radio Liberty, and OTF (CEO Libby Liu).
-He then unilaterally disbanded OTF’s entire bipartisan Board of Directors - replacing trusted and experienced professionals with the likes of Bethany Kozma, an anti-trans and anti-abortion activist with no support in the internet freedom community whatsoever.
-Just a day later, the President of OTF (Laura Cunningham) was fired.
+He then attempted to unilaterally disband OTF’s entire bipartisan Board of Directors - replacing trusted and experienced professionals with the likes of Bethany Kozma, an anti-trans and anti-abortion activist with no support in the internet freedom community whatsoever.
+Just a day later, Pack also attempted to fire OTF President and acting CEO Laura Cunningham.

 On June 23, 2020, OTF and members of the organization’s Board of Directors filed a complaint in the District Court of the District of Columbia seeking injunctive relief to nullify Pack’s reckless attempts to fire OTF officers and directors.
 The legal challenge, which asserts Pack’s actions broke the law by breaching the statutory “firewall” designed to keep OTF and its sister organizations independent from the government, became immediate national news (and is currently on appeal at the D.C.
 Circuit Court of Appeals).
 The following day, a coalition of U.S. Senators and Representatives demanded answers from Pack regarding claims that he is "seeking to change the fundamental mission of OTF and to redirect millions of dollars in OTF funding to technologies that were previously denied funding."

 On July 1, 2020, a bipartisan coalition of seven Senators – including prominent Republicans Marco Rubio, Lindsey Graham, and Susan Collins – sent a "scathing" letter to Pack expressing their “deep concern” about his unilateral actions and vowing to conduct “a thorough review of USAGM’s funding to ensure that United States international broadcasting is not politicized and the agency is able to fully and effectively carry out its core mission."
 Two days later, a group of key Representatives warned: "If the firewall that protects USAGM’s editorial independence is eroded, it will make USAGM ineffective.
 Rather than providing a counter-point to autocratic regimes, it would call into question the U.S.’s commitment to democratic values, and risk reinforcing misperceptions that USAGM media outlets are simply state propaganda, no different from Russia Today or others around the world."

 So, now that you know what's happened and what's at stake, please join the hundreds of organizations and thousands of individuals and sign this letter urging Congress to take action.